samluyk/PHPLedger/README.md

 ### To do:
 - more detailed error messages for users
-- better input sanitization - htmlspecialchar
 - better success/failure messages on insert/delete
 - mobile device css
-- prettier date box
+- a prettier date box
-- user can add/remove categories/payment methods
-- a working delete last entry button in case of incorrect input
+- a working "delete last entry" button in case of incorrect input
-- define expenses as "fixed" or "variable" in code
+- define expenses as "fixed" or "variable"
+- enable subcategories
 - Don't use SELECT * , explicitly type out the column names needed
 - ability to track different investment account values (my financial overview spreadsheet)
 - one click export of database